A graduate of Diocesan Boys’ School, Martin read law at the University of Hong Kong and the University of Oxford.

 Martin was called to the bar in 2019.
 He is developing a civil practice in all areas of Chambers’ work.

-- Canton Plus Enterprise Ltd & Anor v Tong Zhenjun & Ors HKCFI 181; HKCFI 273 – Asset-freezing and proprietary injunctions in derivative actions (sole advocate)
+- Canton Plus Enterprise Ltd & Anor v Tong Zhenjun & Ors HKCFI 181; HKCFI 273; HKCFI 1244; HKCA 1251 – Asset-freezing and proprietary injunctions in the context of derivative claims (sole advocate)

-- Remedy Asia v Patrick Tong Hing Chi & Ors HKCFI 398; HKCFI 2792 – Breach of directors’ duties (led by Charles Manzoni SC, with Norman Nip)
+- Remedy Asia Ltd v Patrick Tong Hing Chi & Ors HKCFI 398; HKCFI 2792 – Claims for breach of directors’ duties (led by Charles Manzoni SC, with Norman Nip)

-- Jessop & Baird (Hong Kong) v Neo Hwee Khim & Ors HKCFI 2583; HKCFI 557 – Contempt of Court (led by William Wong SC, with Toby Brown; sole advocate on costs)
+- Jessop & Baird (Hong Kong) v Neo Hwee Khim & Ors HKCFI 2583; HKCFI 557 – Substantive proceedings for contempt of Court (led by William Wong SC, JP with Toby Brown; sole advocate on costs)

 - Middle Temple Advocacy Scholarship (2019)